pgbackrest/pgbackrest/CONTRIBUTING.md

 - `--vm-out` - displays the test output (helpful for monitoring the progress)

 - `--vm` - identifies the pre-build virtual machine when using Docker, otherwise the setting should be `none`

-- `--coverage-only` - selects a vm to use (although best when overridden with `--vm=f32`) and provides a coverage report in `test/result/coverage/coverage.html` or `test/result/coverage/lcov/index.html`

 For more options, run the test or documentation engine with the `--help` option:
 ```